nokdotie/building-energy-rating/auth/README.md

 ### Auth overview

-Authentication is based on the UserToken.
+Authentication is based on the ApiKey.
-Every request has to send a valid token in the `X-API-Key` header.
+Every request has to send a valid apiKey in the `X-API-Key` header.

 ### Types of implementation:

-- local: `UserTokenInMemoryStore`
+- local: `ApiKeyInMemoryStore`
-- dev/prod: `GoogleFirestoreUserTokenStore`
+- dev/prod: `GoogleFirestoreApiKeyStore`

-**NOTICE:**  To avoid frequent DB calls please use `UserTokenInMemoryStore` for local development.
+**NOTICE:**  To avoid frequent DB calls please use `ApiKeyInMemoryStore` for local development.